sapakusa/transactions-jsong-pb-denver-070918/solution.md

 In a similar way, Bitcoin transactions have version numbers.
 In Bitcoin's case, the transaction version has never been updated since version 1.

 You may notice here that the actual value in hexadecimal is 01000000, which doesn't look like 1.
-It actually is when the interpreted as a little-endian integer (recall the discussion from chapter 4).
+It actually is when the interpreted as a little-endian integer.

 ### Test Driven Exercise